MickaelCormier/mickaelcormier.github.io/_pages/about.md

 Research Topics
 ======
-Based on these general interests, I’m working in four main fields:  [Crowd Pose Estimation](#crowdhpe), [Video Activity Recognition](#var), [Deployment on Nvidia Jetson Embedded GPU](#jetson) and [Deep Learning aided Data Annotation](#antonn).
+Based on these general interests, I’m working in four main fields:  [Crowd Pose Estimation](#crowdhpe), [Video Activity Recognition](#var) and [Deep Learning aided Data Annotation](#antonn).
 I try to develop and apply deep learning methods in order to tackle those tasks.
 You can find more information about the fields below.
 {: .text-justify}

 **Ad**: You are a student in Computer Science, Mathematics, Physics or other related fields looking for a research topic for your thesis?
 You are motivated to work on challenging and interesting tasks?
 Feel free to contact me.